What is a Mint Mark?

 1923 was a test year for the mint where only 423 coins were minted, but by the end of the nine-year production run, 83.4 million sovereigns were produced.
 In 1941, the branch separated from The Royal Mint to become the South African Mint.

-If you’re looking to buy and sell coins featuring the British mint mark, Atkinsons Bullion is the best place to do so.
-Find gold sovereigns from mints across the world to buy here, or we can also give you a fair valuation of your collection if you are looking to sell.
-For more information, get in touch with us today!
+If you are looking to buy and sell coins featuring mint marks, Atkinsons Bullion is the best place to do so.
+Find gold sovereigns from mints across the world to buy here, or we can also give you a fair valuation of your collection if you are looking to sell to us.
+For more information, get in touch with us today.

 This blog represents one person’s opinion only.
 Please note, gold and silver prices may go down as well as up.
 Atkinsons Bullion & Coins accepts no responsibility for any losses based on information we have provided.
 We do not offer investment advice.
 Please carry out your own research before making an investment decision.